jonp69/-The-Resonance-Forge-/CONTEXT.md

 - The system supports triggering these actions, and their effects are reflected in the conversation state and saved in the conversation file.
 - Environment-dependent actions and their effects are supported, allowing for dynamic and context-sensitive interactions.

+### 13.5 Conversation Tree, Alternatives, and Branching

+- The conversation system stores all messages and their alternatives as a tree structure, not just a linear log.
+- When a message is remade/rerun, the new result is stored as an alternative branch, preserving the original and all previous alternatives.
+- Users can navigate the full conversation tree, view all branches, and select any branch as the active path for further conversation.
+- Undoing to a previous message removes all subsequent messages and branches from the active path, but preserves them in the tree for future navigation or restoration.
+- All metadata (LLM, users, characters, audio, etc.) is preserved for each message and branch.
+- This enables robust exploration, replay, and editing of conversations, supporting creative and non-linear storytelling or debugging.

+### 13.6 Audio, Images, and Multimedia Features

+- The conversation system supports associating images (e.g., avatars, scene art) with users, characters, and environments.
+Images can be displayed in the GUI alongside messages or in dedicated panels.
+- Audio features (such as TTS, sound effects, and music) are modular and can be enabled or disabled at runtime.
+Audio generation requests can be queued and processed in batch mode for deferred TTS/audio creation.
+- Each message or action can have an associated audio file (e.g., TTS output, sound effect), and the system supports playback of these files during conversation or in a dedicated conversation playback mode.
+- The GUI provides controls for toggling audio features, playing back the conversation, and managing multimedia assets.
+- All multimedia associations (images, audio paths, etc.) are stored in the conversation tree metadata for each message, branch, and action, but are not required for basic text-based operation.

 ---